dagelf/pi/README.md

     :w
     :q

-    # echo nameserver 1.1.1.1 > /etc/resolv.conf

     # systemctl restart network
     # systemctl restart NetworkManager

+    # add DNSStubListener=no - and while you're at it: DNS=9.9.9.9 1.1.1.1, DNSSEC=true, DNSOverTLS=opportunistic
+    # sudo vi /etc/systemd/resolved.conf

+Or if you want to go back to the old way of doing DNS and don't care about DNS privacy or being DNS poisoned or spoofed:

     # systemctl disable systemd-resolved.service
     # systemctl stop systemd-resolved.service
     # For some reason Ubuntu sets dnsmasq up as a service when you explicitly install it, undo it!
     # systemctl disable dnsmasq.service
     # systemctl stop dnsmasq.service
     # rm /etc/resolv.conf  # this is a symlink to a dynamic file, which gets automatically overwritten
-    # echo nameserver 1.1.1.1 > /etc/resolv.conf # use cloudflare DNS, or change to your own
+    # echo nameserver 1.1.1.1 | sudo tee /etc/resolv.conf # use cloudflare DNS, or change to your own
-    # I have also seen newer firefoxes take over port :53, to disable this open about:config and
+    # I have also seen newer firefoxes take over port :53, to disable this open about:config
-    # look for network.dns.offline-localhost and set it to false
+    # and look for network.dns.offline-localhost and set it to false

 Configure an IP addres on your network interface - your interface name will likely be different: